Are you looking for ways to avoid bankruptcy?

 Collectors are bound by the Fair Debt Collection Practices Act and many similar state statutes.
-If you know your rights before you go in, you'll be dealing from a position of strength.
+If you know your rights and understand the process before you start, you'll be better able to negotiate.

 When you talk with the creditor:

-- act confidently and decisively,
+- Act confidently and decisively.

-- ask for clarification if you don't understand something,
+- Ask for clarification if you don't understand something.

-- don't agree to anything until you see it in writing.
+- Don't agree to anything until you see it in writing.

 You have nothing to lose (and maybe a lot to gain) by starting low.
 This means that you should certainly not make the highest offer you can afford at the outset.

 It is essential to maintain a positive atmosphere and tone when dealing with creditors.
 Although a bill collector may be unpleasant, if you are professional and positive, you will be more likely to reach a settlement.

 Effects of Debt Settlement

-Debts settlement can have the tremendous positive effect of allowing you to avoid filing for bankruptcy.
+Debt settlement can have the tremendous positive effect of allowing you to avoid filing for bankruptcy.
 However, the downsides include having to work with multiple creditors and no guarantees of success.